OpenBuildRight/report-mapper-frontend-ssr/CONTRIBUTING.md

 # Contributing
 This is an exciting and important project.
 Contributors are welcome!
+We need help.
+Don't be shy to contribute even if your skills don't perfectly align with the current stack.
+The reality is that modern frameworks and tooling evolves so fast that everyone is always learning new things.
+We can all learn new things together.
+If you are flexible, eager to learn, have some technical coding background and align with the principles outlined in the [README.md](./README.md) your contributions will be greatly appreciated.

 ## Development Environment Setup
 The development environment requires setting up the basic node tooling as